mediapeers/postqueue/README.md

 Postqueue.process also accepts a number of arguments:

-- limit: limits the number of queue items to process.
+- batch_size: limits the number of queue items to process.
 Default: 100;
 - where: add additional search conditions, Default: none;
-- skip_duplicates: when set to false do not remove all duplicates of processed entries from the queue.
+- remove_duplicates: when set to false do not remove all duplicates of processed entries from the queue.
 Default: true

 Example:

-    Postqueue.process({where: {entity_type: 'Product'}, limit: 10, skip_duplicates: false) do |op, entity_type, entity_ids|
+    Postqueue.process({where: {entity_type: 'Product'}, batch_size: 10, remove_duplicates: false) do |op, entity_type, entity_ids|
     end

 For the simple just-give-me-the-next use case there is a shortcut, which only processed the first matching entry.
-Under the hood this calls Postqueue.process with `limit` set to `1` and `skip_duplicates` set to `false`
+Under the hood this calls Postqueue.process with `batch_size` set to `1` and `remove_duplicates` set to `false`

     Postqueue.process_one do |op, entity_type, entity_ids|
     end